kossmokvin/TelegramRateMateBot/README.md

 - Nobody will be able to rate your channel until you will publish the Rate Link yourself as a channel post.
 - But if you have channel comments enabled (supergroup chat attached to your channel) anyone will be able to publish this link in the comments and rate it.
 But in ths case the reviews are related to the supergroup chat itself, not a channel.

+### Used Technologies
+This Telegram MiniApp uses Symfony 6.3 PHP Framework for quick and scalable backend API and Vue 3 JS Framework for reactive and smooth Frontend user experience.

+Read the [Step by step Development Guide](https://smqn.notion.site/Step-by-step-Development-Guide-of-RateMate-Telegram-Bot-faf23f9e326e4c98b7e49eabb6141c53?pvs=4) to learn more why this technologies were chosen and how to use them for quick creation of Telegram MiniApps of ANY type.
+For example current application has been created from scratch within 4 days only.

 ### Open source project
 This is an open source project.
 You find a setup a setup guide and a detailed documentation about how it was created from scratch.
 You can use this information to create your own Telegram Bots and Mini Apps.